wenwenmin/SpaViT/README.md

 ## Running demo
 We provide a examples for recoving high-resolution gene expression data of 10X Visium human dorsolateral prefrontal cortex tissue, please refer to [demo_DLPFC.py](demo_DLPFC.py).

-## Contact details
-If you have any questions, please contact xueshuailin@163.com.